marcoverpas/Six_lectures_on_sfc_models/README.md

 Crucial identities of the model are derived using the balance-sheet matrix and the transaction-flow matrix.
 These tables are also useful to double-check model consistency in each period.
 A few [additional lines](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/PC_model_tables.R) of code are enough to generate these tables automatically.

-Tables are displayed in the Console (bottom-left quadrant in `RStudio`):
+Tables are displayed in the Console (bottom-left quadrant in `RStudio`).
+For instance, we may want to verify what steady-state values are:

 ```R
 |             |      H|P  |CB     |G      | Tot|